Sun Bear Project

 The purpose of enrichment is to provide opportunities for an animals natural behaviors to be expressed within the captive environment.
 Enrichment improves the sun bears physical and psychological well-being by providing them with interest, exercise, and enjoyment.

-Sun Bears present cages/housing
+Sun Bears present cages/housing (MOST RECENT UPDATES TO BE POSTED SOON)

 The enrichment program encourages sun bears to work for their food in the same way they would in the wild “ foraging in leaf litter, climbing trees for fruit, tearing rotten logs apart in search of termites, and licking food out of natural crevices.